sofmeright/stagefreight-glc/README.md

 ### Docker Registry 2 Config

-Note that you can configure more than 3 by overriding.
+Below this section are examples to configure more registries

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|